donde94/donde94/README.md

 # Hello world!
 I am a 31-year old male from Finland, currently studying programming and videogame development.
 I am learning **C#, C++, UE5, Python, MySQL** for now.
+Experienced in graphical design, video editing and music composing.
+I also play piano & guitar.
-I started ICT studies and now I am practicing to use GitHub.
+Started ICT studies and now I am practicing to use GitHub.
 Here I will be keeping my DEV-DIARY and will be sharing my projects.
 ![Banner](image.png)